 Capital leases, while still technically leases, transfer ownership and liability for an asset to the lessee (the person getting the lease).
 If you want to own the equipment by the end of the lease, but don’t have money for a down payment on an equipment loan, you may want to consider a capital lease.
 Popular capital leases include $1 buyout leases and other arrangements that offer buyouts at less than fair market value.

 Operating leases, sometimes called “true” leases, are more like long-term rental agreements, but they come with the option to buy at the end of the lease.
 Operating leases are popular for equipment that depreciates or becomes obsolete quickly.
 The lessor (the financing company) typically retains ownership of the asset.
 Operating lease terms are usually short, and payments are considered operating experiences.
-Note that the accounting practices and laws associated with operating leases will be changing soon.

 A tax lease is a lease in which the lessor is considered the owner of the asset for federal tax purposes.
 That means the lessor assumes both the costs and benefits of ownership, while the lessee can claim their monthly lease payments as a business expense on their taxes.
 Tax leases are technically operating leases, but not all operating leases are tax leases.

 Terminal Rental Adjustment Clause (TRAC) leases allow for more flexibility in your residual and monthly payments.
 You’re most likely to encounter them if you’re looking to lease a commercial vehicle.
 TRAC leases are often also tax leases.